mesosphere/dcos-docs-site/pages/dkp/dispatch/1.2/tutorials/cd_tutorials/deploy-application-to-multiple-environments/index.md

 Open up the ArgoCD UI at https://your-dispatch-cluster-url/dispatch/argo-cd and view the hello-world-staging and hello-world-production applications to check that they are both healthy and synchronized.

 Next, open up your browser to https://staging.example.com/hello-world and https://production.example.com/hello-world (substituting the real cluster URLs).
 Confirm that both applications are displaying correctly.
-While viewing the hello-world-staging or hello-world-production application in the ArgoCD UI, you can click on the 'punch-out arrow' icon on the "hello-world" Ingress to be taken directly to the respective cluster's hello-world URL.
+While viewing the hello-world-staging or hello-world-production application in the ArgoCD UI, you can select the 'punch-out arrow' icon on the "hello-world" Ingress to be taken directly to the respective cluster's hello-world URL.

 ## Deploy new changes to master, then push them to staging